miniapps-ios/CollectionConcurrencyKit/README.md

 }
 ```

-Each of CollectionConcurrencyKit’s APIs come in both throwing and non-throwing variants, so since the above call to `asyncCompactMap` doesn’t throw, we don’t need to use `try` when calling it.
+Each of CollectionConcurrencyKit’s APIs come in both throwing and non-throwing variants, so since `asyncCompactMap` doesn’t throw, need to use `try` when calling `asyncThrowingCompactMap` only.

 ## Concurrency

 CollectionConcurrencyKit also includes concurrent variants of `forEach`, `map`, `flatMap`, and `compactMap`, which perform their iterations in parallel, while still maintaining a predictable order when producing their results.

+Each of them could be called setting a limit to the maximum concurrent operations in order to control the flow when handling dozens or hundreds concurrent tasks.

 For example, since our above HTML downloading code consists of completely separate operations, we could instead use `concurrentMap` to perform each of those operations in parallel for a significant speed boost: